southlondonsingers/southlondonsingers.github.io/contact.md

 If you'd like to become a member of the South London Singers and come along to try out one of our rehearsals, let us know to expect you by email, text or phone call.

-Email: <info@southlondonsingers.com>
+- Email: <info@southlondonsingers.com>

-Call: 020 8656 2815 (Membership Secretary Mary)
+- Call: 020 8656 2815 (Membership Secretary Mary)

-Text/Whatsapp: 07768 968824 (Emily)
+- Text/Whatsapp: 07768 968824 (Emily)

-To get in touch with us about hiring from our music library, becoming a Friend of the South London Singers or with questions about an upcoming concert, email us at <info@southlondonsingers.com>

-# More information

-To find out more about becoming a choir member, visit our [join the choir](join-us) page.

-To support the choir in bringing music to Beckenham, find out how to [become a friend.](friends)

-To get details of our [music hire list](documents/hirelist.pdf) and find out how to rent sheet music from us, visit our [about us](about) page.

-For details on our upcoming performances head to our [box office](box-office).
+- Address: South London Singers, Care of 39 Balfour Road, South Norwood, London, SE25 5JY

 # Charity Trustees